 Both megabanks and community banks are insured by the FDIC, meaning the federal government protects the money you deposit there — up to $250,000.
 Credit unions are similarly covered by the National Credit Union Administration (NCUA) Insurance Fund.
 Federal regulations require all banks to be insured this way, so the level of insurance you get at a community bank or credit union is exactly the same as what megabanks offer.

-Chip and PIN technology is another security measure that big banks and community banks have in common.
-In the last quarter of 2015, American payment networks implemented new rules that require businesses to use card readers that can read chip-enabled debit and credit cards — or assume liability for fraud if they don’t.
-Both large and smaller banks, as well as other card issuers, have all gotten on board by issuing new credit and debit cards embedded with the high-security microchips.
+Debit card chip technology and PINs (Personal Identification Numbers) are additional security measures that big banks and community banks have in common.
+By April 2021, American payment networks implemented new rules that require retailers to use chip readers for debit and credit cards — or assume liability for fraud if they don’t.
+Both large and smaller banks, as well as other card issuers, have all gotten on board by issuing new credit and debit cards embedded with high-security microchips.

 People want to bank locally — and there’s no reason not to